 Why does the lithium battery explode

 There are several factors, which will make a lithium-ion battery explode.
 In most cases, the problem is short-circuiting when the separator fails to limit the cathode and anode inside the battery from touching each other.
-Once the cathode and anode inside the lithium-ion battery touch with each other, it will start to overheat both the battery and electronics components.
+Once the cathode and anode inside the lithium-ion battery touch each other, it will start to overheat both the battery and electronics components.

 The lithium-ion battery separator failing to function properly is a rare result, especially if the lithium-ion battery was initially subjected to a certified testing process.